whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - The Deepest Revolution, Part 2- Build Healthy Subcultures by Building Spiritual Strength with Others.md

 When boys are raised to deny or twist this deep love-gift of boundary-setting and protection, unhealthy cultures wind up with deeply spiritually confused men who ask questions like "When does life become meaningful?" or "Why am I even here?"

-This ultimately is the spiritual reality behind Henry David Thoreau's comment that "The mass of men lead lives of quiet desperation."[xxx-walden] It also explains the famous statement that "Every man dies.
+This ultimately is the spiritual reality behind Henry David Thoreau's comment that "The mass of men lead lives of quiet desperation."[xxx-walden|economy] It also explains the famous statement that "Every man dies.
 Not every man really lives."[xxx-braveheart every man] Living a life where a person has learned to hold back their love and not stand for what's right is deeply unsatisfying.

 This also explains why women in unhealthy cultures around the world keep asking, "Where are all the good men?"
-Whether in feminist literature from the Americas, Europe, or Asia, this is a common question going back to the dawn of unhealthy cultures.[xxx-odoc|ch47]
+In feminist literature around the world, this is a common question going back to the dawn of unhealthy cultures.[xxx-odoc|ch47]

 Of course, women can set boundaries and protect their people too.
 And yet, when this protective boundary-setting is forbidden in unhealthy cultures, a core masculine gift is rejected and many men become spiritually lost.

 People endlessly debate the meaning of "toxic masculinity," and this perspective gets to the heart of the trouble: unhealthy cultures do not train boys to be good men, because good men stand for what's right and protect their people from any threat, and authorities forbid this.
 Boys learn to cope with this deep trouble in a variety of ways.
 Some become selfish or become people pleasers, or distract themselves from their meaningless life with things like alcohol, drugs, superficial hobbies, or overwork.

 Every transition into unhealthy cultures requires deep spiritual wounding where people are expected to hold back their love and not protect their people from the biggest threats.
-Sioux man Rain-In-The-Face described it vividly, saying his "spirit was gone then; only his poor body lived on..."
+Sioux man Rain-In-The-Face described his wounding vividly after finally submitting to American authorities, saying his "spirit was gone then; only his poor body lived on..."
 He could at least recognize his spiritual wound because he had grown up in a culture that welcomed his deepest love.
 He knew what giving his love and setting protective boundaries was like, so he knew something was wrong when these gifts were unwelcome in the American unhealthy culture.[xxx-indian heroes and great chieftains|rain-in-the-face]

 Most boys in unhealthy cultures never learn what it's like to give their deepest love because they're trained for obedience instead of standing for what's right.
 Training children for obedience actually trains them for cowardice, as they learn to take the comfortable and safe path (ie doing what they're told to stay out of trouble) instead of bravely standing for what's right.